Convert Watts to Kilowatts

 When do you need to convert between Watts and Kilowatts?

-A metric unit of power equal to 1,000 watts.
+A metric unit of power equal to exactly 1,000 watts.
 Watt and Kilowatt are both power units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.